Skip to content

 What is end-to-end encryption in file storage, and why does it matter?

 End-to-end encryption (E2EE) means files are encrypted on your device before they leave it, and decrypted only by you or explicitly chosen recipients.
 The storage operator cannot read your file contents even if compelled by a legal order.
 Services with genuine E2EE on all stored files include Internxt, Filen, Tresorit, and Proton Drive.
-Services without it — including most business-grade hosted Nextcloud instances — can technically access your files if the server is seized or court-ordered.
+Services without it (including most business-grade hosted Nextcloud instances) can technically access your files if the server is seized or court-ordered.

 Can I use a European file sharing service to collaborate with teams?

 Yes.
-Nextcloud is the strongest EU option for team collaboration — it includes document editing, calendar, contacts, video calls, and shared drives in a single self-hosted or managed deployment.
-LeitzCloud and luckycloud offer managed hosted alternatives suited to DACH business teams without self-hosting overhead.
+Nextcloud is the strongest EU option for team collaboration.
+It includes document editing, calendar, contacts, video calls, and shared drives in a single self-hosted or managed deployment. leitzcloud and luckycloud offer managed hosted alternatives suited to DACH business teams without self-hosting overhead.
 Tresorit and Proton Drive support real-time collaboration features alongside E2EE.
-For most business teams, Nextcloud (self-hosted or via a managed provider) or LeitzCloud is the starting point.
+For most business teams, Nextcloud (self-hosted or via a managed provider) or leitzcloud is the starting point.

 What is the difference between self-hosted and managed cloud storage?